Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ---
 title: ServiceControl Hardware Considerations
-summary: Hardware recommendations for running ServiceControl
+summary: Hardware recommendations for running ServiceControl instances
-reviewed: 2021-06-23
+reviewed: 2023-04-04
 ---

-ServiceControl as an application can be used to process the entire message load of a system.
-This article provides general guidelines, recommendations, and performance benchmarks to help determine the resources to provide for a production environment.
+This article provides general guidelines, recommendations, and performance benchmarks to help determine the resources to provide for a ServiceControl production environment.
 To identify the hardware specifications for any system environment, a combination of testing with the system and the information provided below will need to be used.

 ## General recommendations